PhilippeChepy/platform/README.md

 This repository implements a minimal PaaS hosted in the Exoscale public cloud.
 This platform is based on:
-- HCP Vault for secret management
+- Hashicorp Vault for secret management
 - Kubernetes for workloads orchestration

 ### Global overview